Schlumpfenus/International-Small-Credit-Data-Analysis/README.md

 # International-Small-Credit-Data-Analysis
 This project was part of my data analyst education, in order to get the Data Analyst Certificate

-The Analysis was coded in Python
+The Analysis was coded in Python, following the CRISP-DM data analysis approach.

 **Table of contents:**